 Your plane ticket to Europe will probably be your single greatest expense.
-Unfortunately, after the economy collapsed many airlines cut back on their number of international fights so there are less tickets available—which means that the days of super cheap airfare are gone.
-At the moment expect to pay between $900-$1400 for a round-trip ticket (from the US).
+Unfortunately, after the economy collapsed, many airlines cut back on their number of international fights, so there are fewer tickets available, meaning that the days of super cheap airfare are gone.
+At the moment, expect to pay between $900-$1400 for a round-trip ticket (from the US).

 That said, you still want to find the cheapest airfare possible.
 This guide will give you tips for finding cheap flights to Europe.

 Looking for tips on finding cheap airfare for travel within Europe?
 Click here for our guide on air travel around Europe.